 This code pattern shows you how to compute a stress test using multiple services.
-You will apply the Predictive Market Scenario service and Simulated Instrument Analytics service to a set of investments maintained in the Investment Portfolio service.
-In addition, you will then narrate the results in the form of a textual report using the Arria NLG service.
+You apply the Predictive Market Scenario service and Simulated Instrument Analytics service to a set of investments maintained in the Investment Portfolio service.
+Then, you narrate the results in the form of a textual report using the Arria NLG service.

 The Investment Portfolio service manages and stores portfolios and financial security information, such as the set of eligible investments, benchmarks, and user portfolios.
 The Predictive Market Scenarios service generates a scenario representing an alternative, potential state of the market, which can then be applied to the assets in the Investment Portfolio service using the Simulated Instrument Analytics service.

-The results that you generate will include observed correlations and co-variances of market risk factors (for example, interest rates, equity indexes, and foreign exchange rates), expected possible movements based on a user-defined market shock, and profits and losses for each asset in the investment portfolio.
-And because results from this kind of stress-testing can be difficult to interpret and parse for meaning, you’re also going to implement natural language generation.
-Instead of poring over complex data, you’ll pipe the results to the Arria NLG service, which generates a human-readable interpretation of the results.
+The results that you generate include observed correlations and co-variances of market risk factors (for example, interest rates, equity indexes, and foreign exchange rates), expected possible movements based on a user-defined market shock, and profits and losses for each asset in the investment portfolio.
+And because results from this kind of stress-testing can be difficult to interpret and parse for meaning, you implement natural language generation.
+Instead of poring over complex data, you pipe the results to the Arria NLG service, which generates a human-readable interpretation of the results.

 This pattern walks you through the steps required to build a web app that integrates sophisticated analysis with innovative new NLG technology.
 You’ll create a simplified user interface that demonstrates how to collect information on any type of stress that the user wants to observe, and then formulates a narrative to be displayed alongside the charts and graphical representation of the results.
 For anyone looking to build in-demand, innovative, and practical skills in a financial development environment, this is the place to start.